kyleramirez/spatial-finder/proof-of-concept/README.md

 - Python 3.8+
 - ffmpeg (for audio conversion)
+- cmake (for building optional dependencies)
 - CUDA-compatible GPU (optional, for faster processing)
 - Internet connection (for model downloads on first use)

 ## Testing

-The project includes a comprehensive test suite that covers all primary features:
+The project includes a comprehensive test suite that covers all primary features using real audio files from the `audio-samples/` directory.

 ### Running Tests